alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 * Minor point but still *no qualified function name macro* like [`__func__`](https://en.cppreference.com/w/c/language/function_definition#func);
   instead C++20 added `std::source_location`, which does not help when one still has to use macros with compiler specific implementations to get qualified function names for source locations, and which additionally does not have no-throwing copying so that it’s grossly imperfectly suited for being carried by an exception.

-So, I am reader primarily interested in the new C++20 and C++23 core language stuff.
+So, I am a reader primarily interested in the new C++20 and C++23 core language stuff.
 As the bullet points show I have some strong and well founded opinions.
 As they also show I’m not shy of pointing out problems.

 I’m well versed in C++98, C++03, C++11, C++14 and C++17, and so able to evaluate how well and how widely the book covers the new features in C++11 and later standards.